HL7/davinci-ecdx/input/pagecontent/requesting-attachments-questionnaire.md

 This page documents an *optional* solicited attachments transaction for requesting additional claims or prior authorization data from a Provider using FHIR [Questionnaire].\* The Payer uses the Task-based [CDex Task Attachment Request Profile] to request a Provider to complete a questionnaire.
 The Provider launches [Da Vinci DTR] to complete the questionnaire and, as documented in the [Sending Attachments] page, submits the completed questionnaire to the Payer using the [`$submit-attachment`] operation.
-In contrast to [Requesting Attachments Using Attachment Codes], a HIPAA-based request model using LOINC attachment codes, it supports using Questionnaire to define in more detail what data is missing.
+In contrast to [Requesting Attachments Using Attachment Codes], a HIPAA-based request model using attachment codes, it supports using Questionnaire to define in more detail what data is missing.
 As a result, it avoids unnecessary documents.
 In addition, it leverages [Da Vinci DTR] functionality to fill out the Questionnaire reducing the time involved in reviewing documentation requirements.

 \* {% include see-conf.md %}